yiisoft/yii2/docs/guide/model.md

 - attribute declaration: a model defines what is considered an attribute.
 - attribute labels: each attribute may be associated with a label for display purpose.
 - massive attribute assignment.
-- scenario-based validation.
+- scenario-based data validation.

-Models of [[\yii\base\Model]] class are typically used to hold data and corresponding validation rules of complex web forms.
+Models extending from [[\yii\base\Model]] class are typically used to hold data and corresponding validation rules of complex web forms.
 The class is also a base for more advanced models with additional functionality such as [Active Record](active-record.md).

 Attributes